 We often buy butternut (or as the Americans would say, butternut squash) in bulk on special and then run out of ideas on what to do with it because, let’s face it, there are only so many ways you can cook a butternut before getting sick of it.
 This recipe, however, has changed my outlook on butternut for good – it is the yummiest salad I have eaten in a very long time, and I’d even venture to say it was more delicious than similar salads I’ve eaten at restaurants.
-This recipe for roasted butternut, feta and baby spinach salad is adapted from Gina’s skinny recipes.
+This recipe is adapted from Gina’s skinny recipes.

 - 1 large butternut, peeled and diced

 - 2 Tbsp golden syrup / honey

 - salt and freshly ground pepper